Total Distance: 15 km

 Elevation Gain: 367 m

-The Auriol Trail is close to Haines Junction and is a popular day and overnight hike.
+The Auriol Trail is close to Haines Junction and is a popular day and beginner overnight hike.
 The actual trail itself does not go above tree level, but an extended hike from the trail into the alpine is highly recommended.
 Add 5 km and 430 m elevation gain if you hike into the alpine.